-Quad follows a disciplined approach to maintaining and enhancing financial strength to create shareholder value, which is essential given ongoing media disruption and printing industry challenges.
-This strategy is centered on the Company's ability to maximize net earnings, Free Cash Flow and operating margins; maintain consistent financial policies to ensure a strong balance sheet, liquidity level and access to capital; and retain the financial flexibility needed to strategically allocate and deploy capital as circumstances change.
-The priorities for capital allocation and deployment are adjusted based on prevailing circumstances and what the Company thinks is best for shareholder value creation at any particular point in time.
-Those priorities currently include deleveraging the Company's balance sheet through debt and pension liability reductions, and making compelling investments that drive profitable organic growth and productivity in the Company's print manufacturing and distribution operations, as well as expansion into higher-growth marketing services, and pursuing value-driven industry consolidation.
-The Company's Board of Directors proactively suspended the Company's quarterly dividends beginning in the second quarter of 2020, and the Company is currently prohibited from making dividend payments through September 30, 2021.
-However, the Company remains committed to paying a dividend over the long term and will seek to resume a dividend following the stabilization of its operating environment.
+Quad follows a disciplined approach to maintaining and enhancing financial strength to create shareholder value, which is essential given ongoing media disruption, including printing industry challenges.
+This strategy is centered on the Company's ability to drive profitable growth, and maximize net earnings, Free Cash Flow and operating margins; maintain consistent financial policies to ensure a strong balance sheet, liquidity level and access to capital; and retain the financial flexibility needed to strategically allocate and deploy capital as circumstances change.
+The priorities for capital allocation and deployment are balanced according to prevailing circumstances and what the Company thinks is best for shareholder value creation at any particular point in time.
+Those priorities currently include: deleveraging the Company's balance sheet through debt and pension liability reductions; making compelling investments that drive profitable organic growth and productivity in the Company's print manufacturing and distribution operations, as well as expansion into higher-growth marketing services; and paying dividends and stock buybacks over the long term.

-To provide ongoing improvement in manufacturing productivity, the Company applies holistic Continuous Improvement and Lean Enterprise methodologies to simplify and streamline processes and to ultimately maximize operating margins.
-These same methodologies are applied to its selling, general and administrative functions to create a truly lean enterprise.
-The Company has been working diligently to lower its cost structure by consolidating its manufacturing operations into its most efficient facilities, as well as realizing purchasing, mailing and logistics efficiencies by centralizing and consolidating print manufacturing volumes, and eliminating redundancies in its administrative and corporate operations.
+To provide ongoing improvement in manufacturing productivity and, ultimately, maximize operating margins, the Company applies holistic Continuous Improvement and Lean Enterprise methodologies to simplify and streamline processes.
+These same methodologies are applied to its selling, general and administrative functions to create a truly Lean Enterprise.
+The Company continually works to lower its cost structure by consolidating its manufacturing operations into its most efficient facilities, as well as realizing purchasing, mailing and logistics efficiencies by centralizing and consolidating print manufacturing volumes, and eliminating redundancies in its administrative and corporate operations.
 Quad believes that its focused efforts to be the high-quality, low-cost producer generates increased Free Cash Flow and allows the Company to maintain a strong balance sheet through debt and pension liability reduction.
-The Company's disciplined financial approach also allows it to maintain sufficient liquidity and to reduce refinancing risk, with the nearest significant debt maturity not occurring until May 2022.
+The Company's disciplined financial approach also allows it to maintain sufficient liquidity and to reduce refinancing risk, with the nearest significant debt maturity of \$211.5 million occurring in May 2022 and of which the Company is well-positioned to address at or before maturity due to its liquidity.
+The Company had total liquidity of \$576.6 million as of December 31, 2021, which consisted of up to \$396.7 million of unused capacity under its revolving credit arrangement, which was net of \$35.8 million of issued letters of credit, and cash and cash equivalents of \$179.9 million.
+In addition, the Company completed the amendment of its \$1 billion bank debt agreement, extending the maturity to November 2026.
+Quad is proud of its strong and trusted banking relationships, which provide the Company with increased financial flexibility to continue to pay down debt and to make strategic investments to accelerate its position as a marketing solutions partner.